MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/apt-common-issues-in-ubuntu.md

 #### Solution 5: Fix the proxy configuration settings

-If a proxy server is configured in Microsoft Azure between the Ubuntu VM and Ubuntu repositories, use the correct proxy configuration settings in the */etc/apt/apt.conf* file, as shown in the following snippet:
+If a proxy server is configured in Microsoft Azure between the Ubuntu VM and Ubuntu repositories, use the correct proxy configuration settings in the */etc/apt/apt.conf* file, as shown in the following snippet.

 > [!IMPORTANT]
 > If the configured proxy server has a private IP address, make sure that it has connectivity within the Azure public address space.